achew22/puppet-module-python/README.md

     python::venv::isolate { "/var/venv/mediaqueri.es" }

+Note that you'll need to define a global search path for the `exec` resource to make the `python::venv::isolate` resource function properly.
+This should ideally be placed in `manifests/site.pp`:

+    Exec {
+      path => "/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin",
+    }

 If you have several version of Python installed you can specifiy which interpreter you'd like the virtualenv to contain: